 To get more information about the management lines of coverage that are out there and applicable to your dispensary, it’s recommended to reach out to firms that work specifically in the cannabis space.
 A couple of nationwide and international firms recommended for starters include:

-When you’re starting most retail businesses, and especially those in the cannabis space, you always hear that it all comes down to location, location, location.
-But, in reality, with dispensaries, it really should be documentation, documentation, documentation, AND location, location, location.
+When you’re starting a retail business, you often hear that it all comes down to location, location, location.
+But in the cannabis industry it should be documentation, documentation, documentation — and then location, location, location.

 Some of the documentation you’ll want to have readily available includes:

-Having these documents on hand and ready to show or proactively show regulators helps build the relationships necessary for your business's success.
+Having these documents on hand and ready to show regulators helps build the relationships necessary for your business' success.

-In the cannabis space, documentation is considered to be a bit of a C.Y.A., or cover your ass, move.
-Having all these documents helps you to be prepared and to be able to defend yourself if you have to.
+In the cannabis space, documentation is considered to be a bit of a C.Y.B. (cover your butt) move.
+These documents help you to be prepared and to be able to defend yourself if you have to.

 Also, keep in mind that many states, such as California, have elements like record retention requirements built into the state regulation.
-Another thing to think about includes storing and accessing all of this data.
-Questions such as who has access and what levels of access are available are all different things that dispensary owners have to think about even before starting a business in the cannabis space compared to other businesses.
+It is important to be aware of who has access and what levels of access are available.

-Part of understanding compliance also addresses the common ways that dispensaries find themselves in trouble.
+Part of understanding compliance is understanding the common ways that dispensaries find themselves in trouble.
 Here is a list of the top three ways budtenders can get your dispensary into compliance trouble.

-Trashing or getting rid of expired products in dispensaries can often be a bit of a gray area, especially without clear guidance on how to dispose of or handle your cannabis waste program.
+Trashing or getting rid of expired products in dispensaries can often be a bit of a gray area, especially without clear guidance on how to dispose of or handle your cannabis waste.
 Local laws and regulations may dictate waste management, depending on your area.
-For example, in California, you can find these details in code section 17223.
-Waste Management.
+For example, in California, you can find these details in code section 17223 - Waste Management.

 As a dispensary, your waste management plan will detail the effective storage and disposal of your cannabis waste.
-Whether you plan to handle your waste management on your own or hire a cannabis waste company to come to pick it up for you, you’ve got to have it all figured out ahead of time so your budtenders can be made aware.
+Whether you plan to handle your waste management on your own or hire a cannabis waste company to come to pick it up for you, you must figure it out ahead of time.

-Make sure that your ID checks are well maintained, especially during peak volume times like 420 sales.
-One of the top ways that secret shoppers ding dispensaries are for expired IDs or no ID check at entry or transaction.
+Always check customers' ID as they enter your dispensary, and do so thoroughly.
+Make sure that your ID checks are well maintained, especially during peak volume times like 420.
+One of the top ways that secret shoppers ding dispensaries are for expired IDs or no ID check at entry or when making a purchase.

 We can’t stress enough the importance of keeping a record of everything that happens within your shop.
 Additionally, make sure you keep that data accessible for any type of regulation or regulatory inspection.

-Now that you have a better idea from the experts of the cannabis industry on just how important compliance is, you can get ahead of things before the 420 sales boom this year.
+Now that you have a better idea on just how important compliance is, you can get ahead of things before the 420 sales boom this year.

 Want to learn more about how to prepare for the 420 boom to increase sales and reduce the risk of compliance fines?
 Download our free guide below!